 SDRL - Cleansing Materials

 HAMILTON, Bermuda, Nov.
-20, 2020 /PRNewswire/ -- The attached cleansing materials in relation to Seadrill Limited's (the "Company") ongoing comprehensive restructuring process are made available to the public.
+20, 2020 /PRNewswire/ -- The attached cleansing materials in relation to Seadrill Limited's (the "Company") ongoing comprehensive restructuring process, in particular relating to the 2025 12.0% Senior Secured Notes due 2025 issued by Seadrill New Finance Limited, are made available to the public.

-The comprehensive restructuring process is in respect of certain wholly owned Seadrill entities and does not include the Company's non-consolidated affiliates, including Seadrill Partners LLC, SeaMex Ltd., Archer Limited, Seabras Sapura and their respective subsidiaries.
+The comprehensive restructuring process is in respect of certain wholly owned Seadrill entities including Seadrill New Finance Limited and does not include the Company's non-consolidated affiliates, including Seadrill Partners LLC, SeaMex Ltd., Archer Limited, Seabras Sapura and their respective subsidiaries.

 The Company does not undertake any obligation to publicly update the information contained in the cleansing materials to reflect circumstances existing after the date of this release or to reflect the occurrence of future events, even in the event that any or all of the assumptions underlying the information are shown to be in error.